Summer Activities at The Historic Elk Mountain Hotel

 The state offers float fishing, wading, powerful rivers, smaller alpine streams, lakes, reservoirs and ponds.
 There are native cutthroat plus the introduced rainbow, brown, brook, golden and mackinaw.
 A great web site to visit is www.takemefishing.org

 Daily and annual fishing licenses are required and obtained from the Game and Fish department offices and many license vendors.
-These cost from $14.00 per day and $92.00 for the season in 2013 for non-residents plus another $12.50 annual conservation stamp.
+See http://gf.state.wy.us. for fee and license details.

 An electronic version of the Wyoming Fishing Guide together with Google maps providing driving directions to fishing spots can be found on the web site.

 In their hurry to get to Yellowstone many thousands of visitors pass through SE Wyoming at a high rate of speed, passing many locations for excellent fishing.

 The following are examples within easy reach from The Historic Elk Mountain Hotel:

 Turpin Reservoir : Follow County Road 101 south for about 12 miles from the hotel, then continue 8 miles on US Forest service road 101.